beyondstorage/site/blog/2021-05-21-weekly-report.md

 So after a discussion, we renamed our organization into `BeyondStorage`, which indicates our abstraction is `beyond the existing storage services`.

-[@JinnyYi] is now implementing changing names and links in our former docs, and you are welcome to make your PR to help us, please take [GSP-73: Organization Rename](https://github.com/beyondstorage/specs/pull/73/) as a guidance.
+[@JinnyYi] is now implementing changing links and module names in our projects, and you are welcome to make your PR to help us, please take [GSP-73: Organization Rename](https://github.com/beyondstorage/specs/pull/73/) as a guidance.

 [@bokket] is also helping add more information